-TAKE NOTICE that the Annual General Meeting (the "Meeting") of the Shareholders of ADAMERA MINERALS CORP. (the "Company") will be held at 11th Floor - 1111 Melville Street, Vancouver, British Columbia, on the 22nd day of February, 2018 at 10:00 a.m. for the following purposes:
+TAKE NOTICE that the Annual General Meeting (the "Meeting") of the Shareholders of ADAMERA MINERALS CORP. (the "Company") will be held at 11th Floor - 1111 Melville Street, Vancouver, British Columbia, on the 22nd day of May, 2019 at 10:00 a.m. for the following purposes:

 - 1. To receive the Report of the Directors; - 2.
-To receive the Audited Financial Statements of the Company for the year ended December 31, 2016, together with the Auditor's Report thereon; - 3.
+To receive the Audited Financial Statements of the Company for the years ended December 31, 2017 and 2018, together with the Auditor's Reports thereon; - 3.
 To fix the number of Directors at four; - 4.
 To elect Directors for the ensuing year; - 5.
 To appoint the Auditor for the Company for the ensuing year; - 6.
 To re-approve the stock option plan of the Company; - 7.
 To transact such other business as may be brought before the meeting.